-In February of 1942, there was an unexpected suspension of polo.
+In February of 1942, World War II suspended polo.
 The first enemy bombardment on American soil since the War of 1812 occurred in nearby Goleta.
-Near Senator Tom Storkes’ ranch, a Japanese submarine attempted to knock out a large oil storage tank close to the beach.
-Twenty-five shells in all were fired, but none hit their target.
-The community, understandably, put all its energy into the war effort and, through 1946, the club’s polo fields were used to station and train soldiers.
+A Japanese submarine attempted to knock out a large oil storage tank close to the beach.
+The community, understandably, put all its energy into the war effort and the club’s polo fields were used to station and train soldiers through 1946.
 During these four years, the soldiers trained so extensively that the fields became bare.
-The fields required much renovation before they could be used again for polo and the war had such lasting effects that only the staunchest supporters played.
+The fields required so much renovation before they could be used again for polo and the war had such lasting effects that only the most devoted supporters played.
 Growth in the sport was minimal.

-December of 1975 marked a turning point in the club’s history as the club was put into the trusteeship of Ambassador Glen Holden, Dr. Norman Ringer, and Kenneth Walker, placing the club into perpetuity thereby dashing many developers’ dreams.
+December of 1975 marked a turning point in the club’s history as the club was put into the trusteeship of Ambassador Glen Holden, Dr. Norman Ringer, and Kenneth Walker, ensuring the club’s future into perpetuity and thereby dashing many developers’ dreams.
 At this juncture, the trustees leased the club to the “SBPRC Management Company, Inc.”.
 This 501 (c) (7) corporation is now under the management and the direction of its Board of Directors.
 The club’s name was then expanded to “The Santa Barbara Polo & Racquet Club.”
 From this time forward, polo prospered.
-In 1976 Lisle Nixon was hired as the new club manager.
-A 3-goal player from Montana, Lisle had been instrumental in starting several polo clubs including El Dorado, Midland, and Willowbend.
-Owing to his competence and organizational skills, the club prospered until his untimely death in August of 1977.
-Lisle Nixon was killed while playing a tournament at the club and in 1978 a perpetual 8-12 goal tournament was established in his honor.

-The 1980’s brought Major Fleischmann’s dream of a renaissance in polo to fruition.
-Many great players like Joe Barry, Podger El Effendi, Bart Evans, Daniel Gonzalez, Memo and Carlos Gracida and Tommy Wayman graced the club’s fields.
-Management has developed all levels of polo to attract new players to the club, has ensured continued polo enthusiasm and has encouraged future players through its promotion of intercollegiate polo, public polo lessons and creative marketing.
-On the social end, the club is reputed for its parties, elegant events and fine dining catered by the Pampered Palate.
-The club is also known for its sociable tennis, swim and fitness memberships.
+Since the early 80’s, management has encouraged polo players of all levels ensuring continued polo enthusiasm.
+Future players are brought in through the promotion of youth and intercollegiate polo, public polo lessons and creative marketing.
+On the social end, the club is renowned for its parties, elegant events and fine dining.
+The club is also known for its sociable tennis, swim and fitness memberships